Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

     """
     The function applies future engineering to the data in order to get more information out of the inserted data.
     The commented code below is used when we are trying to append the predictions of the model as a new input feature to train it again.
 In this case it performed slightli better, however depending on the parameter optimization this gain can be vanished.
     """
+    assert type(data) == pd.core.frame.DataFrame, "data musst be a dataframe"
+    assert type(SPY) == pd.core.series.Series, "SPY musst be a dataframe"
+    assert type(predictions) == np.ndarray, "predictions musst be an array"

     #if predictions.any() ==  True:
         #data = yf.download("AAPL", start="2001-11-30")
         #SPY = yf.download("SPY", start="2001-11-30")["Close"]